HowieHwong/howiehwong.github.io/index.md

 - *2024.02* &nbsp; Thanks for the invited talk on TrustLLM Project! @ [IBM Research](https://research.ibm.com/)

 - *2024.01* &nbsp; [MetaTool](https://arxiv.org/abs/2310.03128) has been accepted by ICLR 2024!
-Finish research internship at Tsinghua University KEG & Zhipu Inc.!
+Finish research internship at Tsinghua University KEG!

 ## Selected Publications